geeksforsocialchange/gfsc-v3/content/blog/2020/manchester-community-histories-urban-regeneration/index.md

 This ‘color bar’ also extended into many public accommodations including the Old Abbey Taphouse, the publican of which famously refused to serve local boxer and activist Len Johnson, [spurring a series of 'drink-ins' in 1953](https://www.manchestereveningnews.co.uk/news/greater-manchester-news/len- johnson-hulme-colour-bar-15859656).
 Despite these barriers, many residents managed to purchase homes and started their own businesses including the many clubs, restaurants, and grocery stores that dotted Denmark Road.

-{{<image-with-caption/start "pic3.jpg" "Event participant reading from an exhibit created by Dr Shirin Hirsch and Geoff Brown related to Len Johnson's historic protest at the Old Abbey Taphouse.
-Photo credit: Jenna Bowyer." "frame">}}
+{{<image-with-caption/start src="pic3.jpg" alt="Event participant reading from an exhibit created by Dr Shirin Hirsch and Geoff Brown related to Len Johnson's historic protest at the Old Abbey Taphouse.
+Photo credit: Jenna Bowyer." classList="image--frame">}}
 Event participant reading from an exhibit created by Dr Shirin Hirsch and Geoff Brown related to Len Johnson's historic protest at the Old Abbey Taphouse.
 Photo credit: Jenna Bowyer.
 {{<image-with-caption/end>}}